filakhtov/gentoo-use-docs/net-misc/wget.md

 The flag can safely be disabled unless the target system has to participate in the IPv6-enabled network.

-### libressl
-This flag replaces an SSL backend for handling HTTPS connections with the LibreSSL library instead of the OpenSSL one.
-Only has an effect if an `ssl` flag is enabled too.

-The flag should only be enabled systemwide, because the OpenSSL and the LibreSSL libraries can't be installed at the same time.

 ### metalink
 Pass the `--with-metalink` option to the configure script.
 Enable support for downloading files using the metalink extensible metadata file format, that provides a list of resources for a file (URLs for all the mirrors and P2P resources) along with checksums and other metadata.